TarballCoLtd/jse3d/README.md

 ## Credit

-The majority of the code from lines 62 to 94 in the com.emeryferrari.jse3d.Display class was written by Sam Krug.<br/>
+All lines that use the Math class were written by Sam Krug.<br/>
-All other code was written by Emery Ferrari.
+Almost all other code was written by Emery Ferrari.

 ## Documentation